-You can make a temporary shelter using a simple cardboard box with a towel inside them.
-You should also include some kind of heating element because a baby rabbit could get cold and die of hypothermia even if it’s warm from where you live.
+You can make a temporary shelter using a simple cardboard box with a towel inside.
+You should also include some kind of heating element because a baby rabbit could get cold and die of hypothermia even if it’s warm where you live.

-3. Do not feed them anything or give water.
+3. Do not feed them anything or give them water.

 It’s better if we don’t give them anything and let the proper authorities handle this part.

 You can try finding the rabbit’s original nest if the rabbit is not injured.
 If you find the nest, just leave the rabbit there and try to make the nest look as undisturbed as you possibly can.